LiskArchive/lips/proposals/lip-define-decentralized-snapshot-mechanism.md

 This section describes how the array of account states provided in `b.header.asset.accounts` is computed.

-The state of an account on Lisk mainnet after applying the block at height `HEIGHT_SNAPSHOT` is specified following the schema defined in [LIP 0030][account-serialization-lip] and then serialized accordingly.
+The state of an account on the Lisk mainnet after applying the block at height `HEIGHT_SNAPSHOT` is specified following the schema defined in [LIP 0030][account-serialization-lip] and then serialized accordingly.
 The required properties of an account are set as follows:

 * The value of the `address` property of an account is the 20-byte value specified in [LIP 0018](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0018.md) if the account has a registered public key.
 Otherwise, it is the 8-byte value of the legacy address.
 * The value of the `balance` property is the account balance in Beddows.